Best Practice

 isSignIn: true

-Elysia handle plugin deduplication by default so you don't have to worry about performance, as it's going to be Singleton if you specified a "name" property.
+Elysia handles plugin deduplication by default, so you don't have to worry about performance, as it will be a singleton if you specify a "name" property.

 Model or DTO (Data Transfer Object) is handle by Elysia.t (Validation).